Images

 Cost of ownership

-Whatever Torres model you decide upon, perhaps the best bit is the peace of mind that comes as standard with this car thanks to KGM's impressively complete five year 100,000 mile warranty.
-Insurance groups for the combustion version are 33 for the front-driven model and 32 for the AWD version.
+Whatever kind of Torres model you decide upon, perhaps the best bit is the peace of mind that comes as standard with this car thanks to KGM's impressively complete five year 100,000 mile warranty.
+The insurance group for the Hybrid Torres is 35; it's group 44D or 48D for the all-electric EVX.

 + More